piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/export-import-vaults.md

 1. In the {{ en.RDM }} ***{{ en.NPANE }}***, select your data source.
 1. Go to ***Administration - Export All Vaults (.rdx)***.
 1. Select the vaults from the prompted list and click ***OK***.
-1. For a typical migration, you would check the options ***Include credentials, Include attachments and documents*** and ***Encrypt with master key***
+1. For a typical migration, you would check the options ***Include credentials, Include attachments and documents*** and ***Encrypt with master key***.
 {% snippet icon.badgeInfo %}
 By default the credentials are NOT included.
-It's critical to check the ***Include credentials*** option in order for the exported data to include the credentials.
+It is critical to check the ***Include credentials*** option in order for the exported data to include the credentials.
 {% endsnippet %}
 {% snippet icon.shieldWarning %}
 Specifying a master key will encrypt the whole content of the ***.rdx*** file to protect its content.
 It is highly recommended as a backup measure, but the key is absolutely necessary for decryption.
 Preserve this as well in a separate storage device for safekeeping.